SpNain/Cat-Commands/README.md

 # Cat Commands

-In this project we implement three cat commands in window using nodejs.
+In this project I implemented three cat commands in window using nodejs.
-We retrieve commands from CLI using
+We retrieve commands from CLI using `process` array.
-`process` array.

 - cat f1.txt => show the output of the file f1.txt